 WHAT TO BRING, AND WHAT NOT TO BRING

 Preparing to pack for your voyage may seem like a daunting task, but words to live by are: lay out everything that you think you need, put back half, and then pack what’s left.
 The bottom line: come prepared, but travel lightly.
 Your belongings (including the luggage itself) are stored in your cabin.
-Keep this in mind when you are deciding between a huge suitcase or a soft-sided duffle on wheels (the latter is a great choice.)
-The following list is intended as a suggestion only and is not exhaustive.
-Please use your personal judgment and best discretion when considering the items below.
+Keep this in mind when you are deciding between a huge suitcase or a soft-sided duffel on wheels (the latter is a great choice.)
+The packing list is intended as a suggestion only and is not exhaustive.
+Please use your personal judgment and best discretion when preparing for your voyage.

 - Your luggage will be stored in your cabin.
-Consider bringing a duffle bag on wheels rather than a huge suitcase.
+Consider bringing a duffel bag on wheels rather than a huge suitcase.

 - Life with Semester at Sea is casual except for a few special occasions.
-You are limited to two pieces of luggage plus a carry-on.
+You are limited to four pieces of luggage.
 Pack for maximum versatility.

-- Bed linens and bath towels are provided on the ship.
+- Bed linens and bath towels are provided.
 You do not need to pack them.